ateamofantsintheirprime/OZF-scrim-detector/README.md

     13) Make it scrape the html for the match comms to see if logs were posted for a more accurate estimate of match dates.

+    14) Build a UI

+    15) Let people manually input rosters from lists of players or ozf team pages and optional date ranges so they can look at scrim results from preseason / no particular season

+    16) Prioritising logs that are expected to feature multiple teams before the full log is requested from logs.tf

 NOTES: